HashlabsTech/.github/profile/README.md

   </a>
   <h3 align="center">Hashlabs Tech</h3>
   <p align="center">
-    Just two friends building cool stuff.
-Powered by tea, tutorials, and a sprinkle of AI.
+    Building Cool Stuffs
   </p>
 </p>

 ---
 <br>

-👋 Hello there!
-We're **Hashlabs Tech**, a small team of two passionate friends on a mission to turn ideas into awesome applications.
+Hello there!
+We're **Hashlabs Tech**, just two friends building cool stuff.
+Powered by tea, tutorials, and a sprinkle of AI on a mission to turn ideas into awesome applications.

 <br>